-More than 80 countries worldwide have e-Invoicing mandates and a further 50 have
+More than 80 countries worldwide have e-Invoicing mandates and a further 50 have announced their intention to impose new or additional mandates.
+The

-expectation is that by 2030, the majority of the world’s 200 VAT regimes will have
+expectation is that by 2030, the majority of the world’s 200 VAT regimes will have mandatory continuous transaction controls in place around the invoice.

 The Global Landscape for E-invoicing Compliance

 The global landscape for e-Invoicing compliance is as diverse as the countries that constitute it.
-Each country has its own set of regulations and standards for e-Invoicing.
+Each country has its own set of regulations and standards for e-invoicing.
 For instance, the European Union has introduced the European Standard for e-Invoicing, while countries like Mexico and Brazil have their own specific requirements.

 Moreover, this landscape is not static.
 It is continually evolving with new regulations being introduced and existing ones being updated.
 Staying abreast of these changes is not just a regulatory necessity but also a strategic advantage.